Effy-AI/hr-skills/one-on-one-cadence-audit.md

 ## Step 1 — Establish who and when

+The window is **the last three months from today**.
+Don't ask me about it, don't offer to widen it, and don't quietly extend it because the numbers look thin.
+Three months is long enough to show a cadence and short enough that the gaps still matter.

 Ask me for:

 - **The manager** — name and email.
 Usually me; sometimes I'm auditing someone else's cadence.
 - **The direct reports** — name and email for each.
-- **The window** — default to the last three months if I don't say.

 Use the timezone of the manager's calendar for every date you report, and say which timezone that is.

-Don't start pulling until you have all three.
+Don't start pulling until you have both.
 If I've given you a team list in some other form — an org chart, a Slack group, an email thread — read it and confirm the list back to me before you use it.